MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/cross-tenant-interconnect-virtual-wan-appliance.md

 ### Azure-to-on-premises connectivity

 Use the on-premises ExpressRoute circuit and the ExpressRoute gateway of Virtual WAN to establish Azure-to-on-premises connectivity.
-The connectivity between the Azure VMware Solution SDDC ExpressRoute and the same on-premises ExpressRoute gateway is non-transitive.
-The connection between the direct spoke virtual network and Virtual WAN via global virtual network peering is also non-transitive.
+The connectivity between the Azure VMware Solution SDDC ExpressRoute and the same on-premises ExpressRoute gateway is nontransitive.
+The connection between the direct spoke virtual network and Virtual WAN via global virtual network peering is also nontransitive.
 The indirect spoke that connects to Virtual WAN must have a UDR that has an on-premises prefix as the destination network and an NVA that runs in the direct spoke as the next hop.

 ## Scenario details